John Machin (priest): Career

 He commenced B.A. in 1649, and in the same year received presbyterian ordination at Whitchurch, Shropshire.
 For about a year he preached in Staffordshire and Cheshire without fixed charge.
 In 1650 he settled as lecturer every other Sunday at Ashbourne, Derbyshire, preaching on the alternate Sunday in the country round.
 In the spring of 1652 he became lecturer at Atherstone Chapel in the parish of Mancetter, Warwickshire.
 He was the "one Macham, a priest in high account," who prescribed physic and bloodletting for George Fox, the quaker founder.
 On 17 Nov.
 1652 he was called to Astbury, Cheshire, as lecturer, and removed from Atherstone in the spring of 1653.
 At his own cost he set up a "double lecture" in twelve Staffordshire towns on the last Friday in each month.
 He devised the plan on 31 July 1652, and began its execution on 4 Aug.
 1653.
 The last lecture was delivered on 2 Jan.
 1660.
 John Walker says he was presented to the rectory of Astbury in 1654.
 This appears erroneous, for "by the coming of another incumbent" (George Moxon) his preaching at Astbury was limited to alternate Sundays, giving him opportunity to pursue his ministry at large.
 Machin and Moxon lived together at the rectory house.
 On 17 May 1661 he obtained the perpetual curacy of Whitley Chapel, in the parish of Great Budworth, Cheshire.
-The Uniformity Act of 1662 ejected him from this cure, but he appears to have remained at Whitley, preaching there and in the neighbourhood until the first Conventicle Act came into force (1 July 1664).
+The Act of Uniformity 1662 ejected him from this cure, but he appears to have remained at Whitley, preaching there and in the neighbourhood until the Conventicle Act 1664 came into force (1 July 1664).
 He was then in bad health, and removed to Seabridge, where he died of malignant fever on Tuesday, 6 Sept.
 1664.

 He published nothing, and is known only from A Faithful Narration of his life, published anonymously in 1671, 12mo, with a "prefatory epistle" by Sir Charles Wolseley.
 According to Philip Henry the author was Henry Newcome of Manchester, who had preceded Machin at Astbury.
 It is an excellent specimen of later puritan religious biography.
 It was reprinted in Samuel Clarke's Lives of Sundry Eminent Persons (1683), and republished in 1799, 12mo, with notes, by George Burder, who married a descendant of Machin.